velveteer/hermes/README.md

 Because the On Demand API does not validate the entire document upon creating the iterator (besides UTF-8 validation and token scanning), it is possible to parse an invalid JSON document but not realize it until later.
 Keep this is mind if you need the entire document to be validated up front, in which case a DOM API is a better fit for you.

 > The On Demand approach is less safe than DOM: we only validate the components of the JSON document that are used and it is possible to begin ingesting an invalid document only to find out later that the document is invalid.
 Are you fine ingesting a large JSON document that starts with well formed JSON but ends with invalid JSON content?

+## Portability

+Per the `simdjson` documentation:

+> A recent compiler (LLVM clang6 or better, GNU GCC 7.4 or better, Xcode 11 or better) on a 64-bit (PPC, ARM or x64 Intel/AMD) POSIX systems such as macOS, freeBSD or Linux.
+We require that the compiler supports the C++11 standard or better.

+This library has not yet been tested on Windows.